MichaelBosello/f1tenth-RL/README.md

 Model saving, replay buffer serialization, and tensorboard logging are provided

 ## Introduction
 In our experiment, we want to test *DQN* training directly in the *real world* through realistic 1/10 scale car prototypes capable of performing training in real-time.
 This allows us to explore the use of RL for autonomous driving in the physical world in a cheap and safe way.
 In this setting, the driver agent faces all the problems of a not simulated environment, including sensors noise and actuators’ unpredictability.
-We start with the implementation of DQN on the car, and then we try various alterations to improve performance like reward function engineering and hyper-parameters tuning.
+We start with the implementation of DQN on the car, and then we try various alterations to improve performance like reward function engineering and hyper-parameters tuning

 ## Experiments
-In the end, the agent successfully learned a control policy, based on lidar data, to drive in a circuit.
+In the end, the agent successfully learned a control policy, based on lidar data, to drive in a track.
-Tensorboard logging and trained models of experiments are provided in the release section.
+Tensorboard logging and trained models of experiments (of both real and simulated car) are provided in the release section.
+Maps used in simulated experiments are available in the */map* directory.
+If you want to use these maps, you must edit *simulator.launch* (see below) or copy the one provided in */map*

-A video showing the evolution of training and the evaluation is available [here](https://youtu.be/ardg7-7Pevw)
+A video showing the evolution of training and the evaluation of the real car is available [here](https://youtu.be/ardg7-7Pevw)

 ![Evaluation run](img/run.gif)